9 Things Insurance Companies Don’t Want Car Accident Victims to Know

 1. Your Statements May be Used Against You

-Following a car accident, you may find yourself shaken and traumatized — especially if you’ve suffered an injury.
-During this time, you may have trouble getting your thoughts together and providing a clear statement regarding the circumstances surrounding the accident.
+Following a car accident, you may find yourself shaken and traumatized.
+Especially if you’ve suffered an injury.
+During this time, you may have trouble getting your thoughts together.
+Providing a clear statement regarding the circumstances surrounding the accident can be difficult.

 For this reason, you should be sure not to give any recorded statements before consulting with an attorney.
 Insurance agents will use your words against you if possible, so it’s important not to give them anything that can diminish your chances of receiving a fair settlement.